-The parable of the wedding guest in Matthew 22:1-13 is an effective passage to use to show the eternal consequences of sin.
-It is especially effective because it is only one of three places where the King James Version used the phrase “outer darkness” – a phrase that, in Mormonism, conveys the idea of an eternal and permanent hell.
+The parable of the wedding guest in Matthew 22:1–13 is an effective passage to use to show the eternal consequences of sin.
+It is especially effective because it is only one of three places where the King James Version used the phrase “outer darkness”—a phrase that, in Mormonism, conveys the idea of an eternal and permanent hell.
 (The other two places are Matthew 8:12 and 25:30.)

 The wedding feast obviously refers to heaven.
-Verses 11-13 contain the key thought, namely, that the wedding garment is essential for admission into heaven.
-The wedding garment and what is represents is where you will want to focus the discussion.
+Verses 11–13 contain the key thought, namely, that the wedding garment is essential for admission into heaven.
+The wedding garment and what it represents is where you will want to focus the discussion.
 In the rare instances when Mormonism addresses this parable, it equates the wedding garment with people’s own goodness and righteousness.

-Mormonism’s interpretation, however, doesn’t square with the culture of the day, neither with the parable itself, nor with the rest of the Bible.
+Mormonism’s interpretation, however, doesn’t square with the culture of the day, neither with the parable itself nor with the rest of the Bible.
 The parable deals with the wedding of a king’s son.
 In biblical culture, it was customary for kings to supply the wedding garments for their guests!
-That Jesus was thinking of this custom is evident from verses 9-10.
+That Jesus was thinking of this custom is evident from verses 9–10.
 The people who are gathered off the streets would have had no time, and probably no means, to get dressed up.
 It would be similar if the president told his staff to bring in some homeless people for a state dinner.
 (Note also how the mention of “the bad” in verse 10 contradicts Mormonism’s interpretation.)
 The parable is not about our worthiness, but about God’s amazing love!
 The people didn’t do anything to be invited to the feast.
 Neither did they buy their own wedding clothes.
 God’s amazing love is the first point you will want to emphasize.

 In regard to the wedding garment, you could also reference Isaiah 61:10.